Reviewable/Reviewable/docs/dashboard.md

 ## Review state

 Each review in the listing indicates the state of the review, in more-or-less real time.
-The author of the PR is shown first, and people whose attention the review currently needs to the right of the <i class="fa fa-hand-o-right"></i>.
-You can see the approval status icon for any reviewer, which will appear with a <i class="fa fa-circle" style="color: #D87D7C"></i> if the review is waiting on those reviewers.
-You’ll also see a summary, current milestone, and labels (if any).
+The author of the PR is shown first.
+People whose attention the review currently needs are show to the right of the <i class="fa fa-hand-o-right" style="color: #7D8084"></i>, while other participants follow the <i class="fa fa-pause" style="color: #7D8084"></i>.
+You can see the approval status for each reviewer (<i class="fa fa-thumbs-o-up" style="color: #5BBD72"></i> or <i class="fa fa-hand-paper-o" style="color: #FFA22E"></i>), as well as the pull request summary, current milestone, and labels (if any).

 ![reviews list](images/reviews_10.png)